solid/user-stories/README.md

 ## Solid Identity Users
 * As a Solid user I want to be able to identify myself online so that others can trust me in online interactions
+* As a Solid User I want to use an identity verified by my government so that I can we can trust each other's identity in my country
 * As a Solid user I want to be able to identify myself without association to the identifier so that I am not overdependent on an entity that I cannot control

 ## Solid Pod Users

 * As a Solid user I want to choose where to store my data so that I can judge if I trust the storage provider to respect my interests
 * As a Solid user I want to be able to revoke access that an app has to my data so that I can change my mind or revise my decision when I have access to new information

 * As a Solid user I want to choose which app to use with my data so that I can use services online freely
 * As a Solid user I want to know which apps are available for me to use so that I can have access to online services
 * As a Solid user I want to know when an app is using my data so that I am consciously sharing information